Personal information we hold

 If you make an enquiry through our online portal, we'll send you occasional updates as to the status of your enquiry, or to request additional information that will assist us finding your property.

 If your lost property is found, we'll email you to make arrangements to allow you to collect it or have it delivered.
-We'll capture your name, email address and phone number during the collection process, and where necessary we'll ask you to show identification.
+We'll capture your name and email or postal address during the collection process, and where necessary we'll ask you to show identification.
+We may also capture your telephone number.

 If you book a collection appointment via our online booking system, you'll receive a one-time password (sent to your email address) to finalise the booking and a confirmation email confirming the appointment details.